shadmehr1/3D-Printed-Compliant-Actuator/README.md

 ### Compliance & Backdrivability

-* **Methodology:** The actuator's inherent compliance and backdrivability were qualitatively tested at various torque ratings: 4, 7.5, and 14 ft-lb.
+* **Methodology:** The actuator's inherent compliance and backdrivabilityre qualitatively tested at various torque ratings: 4, 7.5, and 14 ft-lb.
 * **Results:** Across all tested torque setups, the Shactuator proved to be backdrivable, meaning it could be moved by external forces.
 Furthermore, it demonstrated excellent damping characteristics after careful tuning of the ODrive controller's gains.
 As anticipated, backdriving was significantly easier at lower torque settings.
 This outcome was highly satisfactory, as it successfully proved the actuator's compliance, making it a strong candidate for applications requiring compliant joints, such as a robotic dog.

 <p align="center">